Benitorax/ocproject8/contributing.md

 ```
 Thanks to configuration files (phpcs.xml.dist and phpstan.neon.dist at the project root), you don't need to configure the rulesets and directories.

--   Step 7 - Make test to have at least 80% of coverage:
+-   Step 7 - Make test with PHPUnit and run the command below to have at least 90% of coverage:
 ```false
 ./vendor/bin/phpunit --coverage-html var/report-test/
 ```